-- 218. All preceding paragraphs are hereby incorporated by reference as if fully set forth herein. - 219.
-Plaintiffs bring this claim on their own behalf and on behalf of the putative Class Members against all Defendants.

-- 220. The Torture Conspirators abducted Plaintiffs and class members and thereafter refused to acknowledge their abduction or their fate. - The acts described herein constitute the enforced disappearance of Plaintiffs and class members in violation of the law of nations under the Alien Tort Claims Act, 28 U.S.C. § 1350, in that the acts violated customary international law prohibiting enforced disappearances as reflected, expressed, and defined in multilateral treaties and other international instruments, international and domestic judicial decisions, and other authorities. - 222.
-The acts described herein violate the Alien Tort Claims Act, which recognizes as federal common law those international norms that have definite content and acceptance among civilized nations.
-The acts described here are within the body of acts that violate such definite and accepted international norms and are within the body of acts deemed actionable under the federal common law by the United States' Supreme Court in Sosa v.
-Alvarez Machain, 2004 U.S. LEXIS 4763 (June 29, 2004). - Defendants are liable for said conduct in that Defendants set the conditions, directly 223 and/or indirectly facilitated, ordered, acquiesced, confirmed, ratified and/or conspired with certain government officials in bringing about the enforced disappearance of Plaintiffs and putative Class Members. - 224.
-As result of Defendants' unlawful conduct, Plaintiffs and putative Class Members were deprived of their freedom, separated from their families and forced to suffer severe physical and mental abuse. - 225.
-Plaintiffs seek compensatory and punitive damages in an amount to be determined at trial.
+- 195. All preceding paragraphs are hereby incorporated by reference as if fully set forth herein. - 196.
+Plaintiffs bring this claim on their own behalf and on behalf of the putative Class Members against all Defendants. - 197.
+The Torture Conspirators abducted Plaintiffs and class members and thereafter refused to acknowledge their abduction or their fate. - 198.
+The acts described herein constitute the enforced disappearance of Plaintiffs and class members in violation of the law of nations under the Alien Tort Claims Act, 28 U.S.C. § 1350, in that the acts violated customary international law prohibiting enforced disappearances as reflected, expressed, and defined in multilateral treaties and other international instruments, international and domestic judicial decisions, and other authorities. - 199.
+Defendants are liable for said conduct in that Defendants directed, ordered, confirmed, ratified, and/or conspired with certain government officials in bringing about the enforced disappearance of Plaintiffs and putative Class Members.

-CLAIM UNDER THE ALIEN TORT CLAIMS ACT - ARBITRARY DETENTION

-- All preceding paragraphs are hereby incorporated by reference as if fully set forth herein. - 227.
-Plaintiffs bring this claim on their own behalf and on behalf of the putative Class Members against all Defendants.

-- 228. The acts described herein constitute arbitrary arrest and detention of Plaintiffs and class members in violation of the law of nations under the Alien Tort Claims Act, 28 U.S.C. § 1350, in that the acts violated customary international law prohibiting arbitrary detention as reflected, expressed, and defined in multilateral treaties and other international instruments, international and domestic judicial decisions, and other authorities. - 229.
-The acts described herein violate the Alien Tort Claims Act, which recognizes as federal common law those international norms that have definite content and acceptance among civilized nations.
-The acts described here are within the body of acts that violate such definite and accepted international norms and are within the body of acts deemed actionable under the federal common law by the United States' Supreme Court in Sosa v.
-Alvarez Machain, 2004 U.S. LEXIS 4763 (June 29, 2004). - 230.
-Defendants are liable for said conduct in that Defendants set the conditions, directly and/or indirectly facilitated, ordered, acquiesced, confirmed, ratified and/or conspired with certain government officials in bringing about the arbitrary arrest detention of Plaintiffs and putative Class Members. - 231 As result of Defendants' unlawful conduct, Plaintiffs and putative Class Members were deprived of their freedom, separated from their families and forced to suffer severe physical and mental abuse. - 232.
+1 200.
+As result of Defendants' unlawful conduct, Plaintiffs and putative Class Members 2 were deprived of their freedom, separated from their families and forced to suffer severe physical 3 and mental ab ouse.
+4 201.
+Plaintiffs seek compensatory and punitive damages in an amount to be determined at 5 trial.
+6 COUNT VII 7 CLAIM UNDER THE ALIEN TORT CLAIMS ACT - ARBITRARY DETENTION 8 202.
+All preceding paragraphs are hereby incorporated by reference as if fully set forth 9 herein.
+10 203.
+Plaintiffs bring this claim on their own behalf and on behalf of the putative Class 11 Members aga inst all Defendants.
+12 204.
+The acts described herein constitute arbitrary arrest and detention of Plaintiffs and 13 class member rs in violation of the law of nations under the Alien Tort Claims Act, 28 U.S.C. § 14 1350, in that the acts violated customary international law prohibiting arbitrary detention as 15 reflected, exp pressed, and defined in multilateral treaties and other international instruments, 16 international and domestic judicial decisions, and other authorities.
+17 205.
+Defendants are liable for said conduct in that Defendants directed, ordered, 18 confirmed, ra tified, and/or conspired with certain government officials in bringing about the 19 arbitrary arres st detention of Plaintiffs and putative Class Members.
+20 206.
+As result of Defendants' unlawful conduct, Plaintiffs and putative Class Members 21 were deprived d of their freedom, separated from their families and forced to suffer severe physical 22 and mental at ouse.
+23 207.
 Plaintiffs are entitled to monetary damages and other relief to be determined at trial.
-CLAIM UNDER THE ALIEN TORT CLAIMS ACT - WAR CRIMES - All preceding paragraphs are hereby incorporated by reference as if fully set forth 233. herein. - The acts described herein constitute war crimes in violation of the law of nations 234. under the Alien Tort Claims Act, 28 U.S.C. § 1350, in that the acts violated customary international law prohibiting war crimes as reflected, expressed, and defined in multilateral treaties and other international instruments, international and domestic judicial decisions, and other authorities. - 235.
-The acts described herein violate the Alien Tort Claims Act, which recognizes as federal common law those international norms that have definite content and acceptance among civilized nations.
-The acts described here are within the body of acts that violate such definite and accepted international norms and are within the body of acts deemed actionable under the federal common law by the United States' Supreme Court in Sosa v.
-Alvarez Machain, 2004 U.S. LEXIS 4763 (June 29, 2004).
+24 COUNT VIII CLAIM UNDER THE ALIEN TORT CLAIMS ACT - 25 WAR CRIMES 26 208.
+All preceding paragraphs are hereby incorporated by reference as if fully set forth 27 herein.